Vicarious Liability in UK Law

 • House of Lords

+A living person has a mind which can have knowledge or intention or be negligent and he has hands to carry out his intentions.
 A corporation has none of these: it must act through living persons, though not always one or the same person.
 Then the person who acts is not speaking or acting for the company.
 He is acting as the company and his mind which directs his acts is the mind of the company.
-He is an embodiment of the company or, one could say, he hears and speaks through the persona of the company, within his appropriate sphere, and his mind is the mind of the company.
+If it is a guilty mind then that guilt is the guilt of the company.

 • House of Lords